kzonemin/kzonemin/README.md

 - ⚡ **Fun Fact:** I'm the tallest person in my family!

 ## Projects
 I have worked on a variety of projects, including those involving data analysis, machine learning, and voice pathology detection.
-Below is a description of one of my ongoing projects:
+Below is a description of one of my completed projects:

 ### **Vocal Pathology Detection Project**
 This dataset contains data from 500 individuals, divided into 250 males and females (125 healthy voices and 125 unhealthy voices).
 The individuals are in the age range of 20-50.
 The goal of the project is to explore feature extraction techniques and classification models to detect vocal pathologies based on the available data.